Be ahead of the future – separate wastewater now

 Greywater and blackwater

-Separating these two waste water fractions at the source means precious resources are suddenly more accessible.
-Reclaiming greywater for reuse becomes much easier this way, while the highly concentrated blackwater from our vacuum toilets leaves less sewage to be treated - or even used for biogas energy production.
+Separating these two wastewater fractions through source separation means precious resources are suddenly more accessible.
+Reclaiming greywater for reuse becomes much easier this way, while the highly concentrated blackwater from our vacuum toilets reduces the amount of wastewater requiring treatment – or can even be used for biogas energy production.

 After treatment, the reclaimed greywater is so clean it can be used to water gardens.
 Its inherent thermal energy can be used in the building's cooling and heating system.